index

 The third column is our computed probability of the team winning the day's game.
 (This number must lie between zero and one and closely matched games should have win probabilities around 0.5).

 The fourth column is what that probability gives us as a necessary payoff to make it worthwhile to bet on the team that day.
 If the number listed is negative, we find the team to be the favorite and it is only worthwhile to bet on the team if you can get a more favorable (less negative) price.
 For example, if the number in the column is -150 and you are able to get -140, we would recommend the bet.
 If not, we do not recommend betting on this team.
 If the number listed is positive, then we recommend betting on this underdog if you can get a larger payoff.
 For example, if we list +140, then if you are able to get +141 or better, we recommend betting on this team.
 If not, we do not recommend betting on this team.
 Since the bookies all take a spread, you should never find us recommending a bet for both teams.
 Sometimes, it will not be worth it to bet on either team.
 Furthermore, we add an extra margin to our computed probabilities so we won't recommend betting on games where the payoff is extremely close to the bookies' implied probability limit.
-(Some years we decided that our probability had to be a given amount 2% or 6% more than the limit, but lately we've used an expected value cutoff; the model has to imply that we expect to win a certain amount, or more, in this wager.)
+(Some years we decided that our probability had to be a given amount 2% or 6% more than the limit, but we don't do that anymore; the model has to imply that we expect to win a certain amount, or more, in this wager.)